 Bupropion can help by keeping your brain stimulated with positive feelings.
 Because it was used primarily to fight depression, it has effects that are related to what your brain feels in the absence of nicotine.
 You may not call it depression, but the sensation acts similarly to depression.
 Bupropion will help your brain turn away from nicotine and instead start to produce hormones that cause good feelings naturally once more.

 The first step in seeking recovery is to detox.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 During detox, you’re going to experience withdrawal symptoms.
 The severity of those symptoms depends on various factors.
 One includes how long you smoked although even those who only smoked for a few weeks may find that their withdrawal is extremely uncomfortable.

 Withdrawals can be so uncomfortable that the individual has no choice but to break detoxing and return to the habit.
 He or she may feel like dying otherwise.
 Medication-assisted treatment can decrease the chances of you feeling that way.
 It keeps you just comfortable enough to sit through your detox and to break the habit.
 Once the withdrawal period is over and all traces of nicotine have left your body, you can then start to pursue other treatment programs that will help you stay on the road to recovery and sobriety.